kubernetes-sigs/gateway-api-inference-extension/pkg/epp/scheduling/framework/plugins/README.md

 This package contains the scheduling plugin implementations.

-Plugins are grouped by plugin name to make it easy to find a specific behavior.
+Plugins are grouped by plugin name to make it easy to find a specific feature.
 Each plugin lives in its own directory (for example `prefixcachescorer/`, `predictedlatencyscorer/`, `maxscorepicker/`).
 Shared helpers that are used by multiple plugins live in supporting packages such as `pickershared/`, and test